Exploring the fusion power plant design space: comparative analysis of positive and negative triangularity tokamaks through optimization: Conclusions and Future Work

 Building on the recent techno-economic study by Ward et al.,\cite{ward2025fusionhighvalueheatproduction}, future work will extend our optimization studies to value process-heat sales alongside electricity.
 We plan to introduce a “HeatRevenueActor” that links blanket outlet temperature, total thermal output and recirculating-power fraction to a levelised cost-of-heat objective, enabling FUSE to search for blanket and balance of plant designs that maximize high-value heat while retaining acceptable physics and engineering margins.

 \ack The authors thank G. Avdeeva and N. Shi for their participation in team discussions during the project development.
-We also thank C. Akcay and G.Avdeeva for reviewing the manuscript.
+We also thank C. Akcay, G. Avdeeva and H. S. Wilson for reviewing the manuscript.
 These results are made possible by support from the U.S. Department of Energy under the SMARTs grant DE-SC0024399 and DE-SC0022270 as well as General Atomics corporate funding.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, using the DIII-D National Fusion Facility, a DOE Office of Science user facility, under Award DE-FC02-04ER54698.